tomas-fryza/avr-course/Labs/04-interrupts/README.md

 Observe the correct function of the application on the flashing LED or measure its signal using a logic analyzer or oscilloscope.
 Try different overflow times.

+Consider a push button in the application.
+If the push button is pressed, let the LEDs blink faster; when the push button is released, the blinking is slower.
+Note: Do not use an interrupt to check the status of a push button, but a read function from your GPIO library.

 Extend the existing application and control four LEDs in [Knight Rider style](https://www.youtube.com/watch?v=w-P-2LdS6zk).
 Do not use delay library, but a single Timer/Counter.

 FYI: Use static variables declared in functions that use them for even better isolation or use volatile for all variables used in both Interrupt routines and main code loop.
 For example in code [[7]](https://stackoverflow.com/questions/52996693/static-variables-inside-interrupts)